 You can have your username and password emailed to you by clicking here.
 If you continue to have login problems after receiving your username and password, please contact email@example.com.

-Guru Analysis provides an in-depth analysis of any stock using Validea's interpretations of the published writings of (or, in the case of Warren Buffett, the writings about) 12 of history's most successful investors.
+Guru Analysis provides an in-depth analysis of any stock using Validea's interpretations of the published writings of (or, in the case of Warren Buffett, the writings about) 22 of history's most successful investors.
 These include: Warren Buffett, David Dreman, Kenneth Fisher, Benjamin Graham, Peter Lynch, The Motley Fool, John Neff, James P. O'Shaughnessy, Joseph Piotroski and Martin Zweig.
 Our pro service offers ten additional guru models.
 You can see them here

 The Guru Analysis ratings or scores (scores and ratings are the same thing) are based on a range of 0 percent to 100 percent for each strategy as it is applied to the stock you are interested in.
 The ratings factor the number of tests the stock "passes" for each strategy.
 If it passes none of the strategy's tests, it gets a rating of 0 percent; and if it passes all tests, it gets a 100 percent rating.
 Different tests within each strategy get different weightings, because each investor thinks some criteria are more important than others.
 Our interpretations of the strategies take these different weightings into consideration.
 In fact, some criteria are so important to certain gurus that, if the stock fails one of those criteria, it fails the guru's strategy entirely, and will get a score of 0 percent, even if it passes other tests.